AdamKirby07/Biscuit-MCU/README.md

 - **Advanced Programming**: For more experienced users, the BiscuitMCU supports uploading compiled hex files directly from the MPLAB IDE—a great way to learn commercial microcontroller programming.
 - **USB-IF Compliant**: The BiscuitMCU complies with USB-IF standards, drawing a maximum of 450mA of current, which is plenty for a wide range of projects.
 - **Built-In Safety Features**: Includes an auto-resettable fuse that protects against overcurrent, resetting within 24 hours for uninterrupted use.
-- **Expansion and Future Upgrades**: The upcoming *Compote One 2* will add even more beginner-friendly functionality to the BiscuitMCU.
+- **Expansion and Future Upgrades**: The upcoming *Add on board* will add even more beginner-friendly functionality to the BiscuitMCU with a simple bolt on design.
 This feature is currently in testing and will be released soon.

 ---